tnotm/shepherd/docs/feature-Read_Write_Config.md

     7. Update the command status to "complete" or "error" in the database.

-### 2.4.
-Frontend (`templates/config.html` and new template)

--   A new "Manage" button will be added to the "Configured Miners" list.

--   This will lead to a new page (`manage_miner.html`) that displays the last known configuration and has forms to trigger the "Get Config" and "Set Config" actions via AJAX calls to the new API endpoints.

 ### Investigation Log & Current Status

 **Status:** More Analysis Needed